pxisbest/IT5007_2025/git_basics.md

 Initialized empty Git repository in /Users/tian/Desktop/IT5007/.git/
 ```

-The instruction cretaed a file but you can not see it cuz the file is actually hidden.File with . will not show in the frontend.
+**The instruction cretaed a file but you can not see it cuz the file is actually hidden.
+File with . will not show in the frontend.**

 you can access the git folder using: